opengeospatial/teamengine/teamengine-docker/README.md

-# Running OGC TeamEngine with ETS for WFS 2.0 on Docker
+# Running OGC TEAM Engine with ETS for WFS 2.0 on Docker

-This module provides a Dockerfile for building a Docker image with OGC TeamEngine, version 4.6 and ets-wfs20, version 1.22 pre-installed.
+This module provides a Dockerfile for building a Docker image with OGC TEAM Engine, version 4.6 and ets-wfs20, version 1.22 pre-installed.

 ## Prerequisites